Maximizing Your Med/PA School Application: Clinical Job Opportunities

 5. Use Online Job Portals for Targeted Searches

-• Websites like Handshake, LinkedIn, Indeed, and Glassdoor can be useful for searching specific clinical roles within Spartanburg/Greenville.
-Use keywords like “medical scribe,” “patient care technician,” or “clinical research assistant,” and narrow the search to positions that allow for hands-on clinical experience.
+- Websites like Handshake, LinkedIn, Indeed, Glassdoor or even Google can be useful for searching specific clinical roles within Spartanburg/Greenville.
+Use keywords like“medical scribe,” “patient care technician,” or “clinical research assistant,” and narrow the search to positions that allow for hands-on clinical experience.

 6. Network Through Local Medical and Healthcare Communities